Linear Circuit Analysis

 Fname N+ N- Vcontrol gain

-.
+The ground node is denoted by 0.
 Since LTspice uses a modified nodal analysis technique to solve the circuit equations, it is important for the circuit to have a ground node.

 Otherwise, one can get errors such Node XXX is floating or singular matrix.